DADA: Driver Attention Prediction in Driving Accident Scenarios: Introduction

-Recently, some efforts began to formulate the driver attention prediction as computer vision techniques, and gathered attention data of drivers on large-scale images and videos \cite{palazzi2018predicting,xia2017predicting,DBLP:journals/tits/DengYLY16,deng2019drivers}.
-For instances, the recent DR(eye)VE project \cite{palazzi2018predicting} comprising of 555,000 frames collected the driver attention in a car (named as in-car collection) mounted eye-tracker equipments.
-Nevertheless, the scenarios in DR(eye)VE are sunny and unobstructed, and exposed by one driver's view in attention collection.
+Recently, some efforts began to formulate the driver attention prediction as computer vision techniques, and gathered attention data of drivers on large-scale images or videos \cite{palazzi2018predicting,xia2017predicting,DBLP:journals/tits/DengYLY16,deng2019drivers}.
+For instances, the recent DR(eye)VE project \cite{palazzi2018predicting} collected the driver attention for 555,000 frames in a car (named as in-car collection) mounted eye-tracking equipment.
+In contrast, the scenarios in DR(eye)VE are sunny and unobstructed, and were exposed by one driver's view in attention collection.
 In view of this, Berkley Deep Drive laboratory launched a driver attention prediction project (BDDA) in critical situations with braking events \cite{xia2017predicting}.
-Differently, because of the rather rarity of critical situations, they collected the attention data in laboratory (named as in-lab collection), and claimed that in-lab collection is better than in-car collection owning to that observers are more focused without the disturbance of surroundings and extra maneuvers for controlling cars.
-BDDA is most related to our work, while did not consider the driver attention characteristics in actual and more rarely accidental situations in driving.
-Certainly, to be clear, each video sequence in this work not only contains the accidents, but also owns the normally and critically temporal frames before and after the accidents.
-In other words, we focus on the driver attention prediction in normal, critical, and accidental situations simultaneously.
+Differently, because of the rather rarity of critical situations, they collected the attention data in a laboratory (named as in-lab collection), and claimed that in-lab collection is better than in-car collection for critical scenarios, because observers are more focused without the disturbance of surroundings and extra maneuvers for controlling cars.
+BDDA is most related to our work, while it did not consider the driver attention characteristics in actual accident situations in driving.

-To fulfill this goal, we constructed a large-scale benchmark with 2000 video sequences (called DADA-2000, with over 650,000 frames), laboriously annotated the driver attention (fixation, saccade, focusing time), accident objects/intervals, as well as 54 accident categories by 20 observers.
-Following BDDA, we also carefully annotated the attention data in lab on various scenes with diverse weather conditions (sunny, snowy, and rainy), light conditions (daytime and nighttime), occasions (highway, urban, rural, and tunnel), and different accident categories.
+In view of this, we constructed a new benchmark with 2000 video sequences (called DADA-2000, with 658,476 frames), laboriously annotated the driver attention and accident intervals.
+Following BDDA, we also carefully annotated the attention data in lab on various driving scenes with diverse weather conditions (sunny, snowy, and rainy), light conditions (daytime and nighttime), and occasions (highway, urban, rural, and tunnel).
+DADA-2000 was firstly introduced in our previous work \cite{DBLP:conf/itsc/FangYQXWL19} published in ITSC2019, and has been released on the website \footnote{https://github.com/JWFangit/LOTVS-DADA}.
+In this version, we made more analysis and updated the ground-truth of attention maps which were obtained by the same criterion with other popular benchmarks, such as DHF1K \cite{wang2019revisiting}.
+Besides, we design a new model for driver attention prediction in driving accident scenarios.